kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Inspecting the Dataset

-Review rows and columns.
+Review rows and columns
-Check data types.
+Check data types
 Confirm target definition

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.